satoshi-hirose/slack2discord_migration/README.md

 		    2, New Application
      			    note: too simple name will cause an error something like "too many people use this name" e.g. do not use 'test', 'test_hirose' is OK.
-		    3. bot -> add bot -> yes, do it! -> Public Bot off -> Reste Token -> Copy -> keep the token somewhere hereafter, BOTTOKEN）
+		    3. bot -> add bot -> yes, do it! -> Public Bot off -> Reset Token -> Copy -> keep the token somewhere hereafter, BOTTOKEN）
 		    4, oAuth2->URL GEnerator -> bot -> Administrator -> Copy the link. -> keep the link somewhere　（hereafter, BOTLINK）

-    - pip
+    - pip (Terminal)

 		    1, go to slack2discord_migration directory
 		    2, install requirements (terminal: go to "pip install -r requirements.txt" in terminal)